The Gothic Novel and The Raven

 What: find out what these common traits are by looking them up yourself.

-How: in groups of 3 each member will look up one trait; describe it in their own words (2/3 sentences if possible) and share it with their group.
+How: in groups of 3 each member will look up one trait; describe it in their own words (2/3 sentences if possible) and share it with your group.
 Take notes!

 The terms: the sublime; horror vs. terror; the uncanny